Q: How do I apply?

 Q: I am reapplying to your program, do you still have the information from my previous application?

 A: We keep applications on file for one year.
 If you would like us to pull your records, please send an email message to email@example.com that includes your full name, UMID if known, and your date of birth.
 Additionally, please let us know if you will be submitting any additional or updated information.
-Please note: You will need to complete a new application and pay the application fee again.
+Please note: You will need to complete a new online application and pay the application fee again.

 Q: I am an international applicant, do I need to complete the University of Michigan Statement and Certification of Finances?